cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

 .. code-block:: console

-   user@workstation:~$ ssh -X ciisb.ceitec.muni.cz

-   user@ciisb:~$ module add tigervnc user@ciisb:~$ vncviewer user@ciisb1.ceitec.muni.cz:2 # replace with VNCID of your session
+   user@ciisb:~/tigervnc-pbs$ module add tigervnc user@ciisb:~/tigervnc-pbs$ vncviewer user@ciisb1.ceitec.muni.cz:2 # replace with VNCID of your session

-Alternatively, set up a vncviewer for your workstation (local session) to maximize benefits of VNC (Tutorial To-Be-Added).
+Alternatively, set up a vncviewer for your workstation (local session) to maximize benefits of VNC (To-Be-Added).

 5.)
 Vncviewer window opens, left click on the icon of the terminal in the left upper corner and access your GUI applications from the command line.
 If the window is closed, the session is not terminated and can be accessed later (until the job is killed by walltime).
 To reconnect, just rerun the ``vncviewer`` command with given VNCID.